rozhnev/Phonon-Framework/docs/1_components/collapse.md

 ### Options

-The options can be passed in the constructor of this plugin.

 |     Option     |     Description      |     Available as a data attribute      |
 |----------------|----------------------|-------------------------|
 |    toggle      |  toggles immediately once the collapse is initialized. | yes `data-toggle`